 Instagram is the social network of choice for many visual artists.

-It’s a great place to get your artwork in front of more people, and to do this, you’ll need a business account, know how to use hashtags, and post HIGH-QUALITY content.
+It’s one of the best social media platforms for getting your artwork in front of more people, and to do this, you’ll need a business account, know how to use hashtags, and post HIGH-QUALITY content.

 Since Facebook bought Instagram, it has become effortless to share your work on both platforms and much harder to build organic growth.

 Running an effective Instagram marketing campaign takes time and effort!
-It’s not as easy as it might seem at first glance, but not impossible, so don’t give up too early.
+It’s hard work and not as easy as it might seem at first glance, but not impossible.
+Don’t give up too early.

 Post high-quality photos, communicate regularly about your art or business, cross-promote other social media sites, do giveaways, follow galleries and competitors, and leverage their audience.